aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 | `description` | Yes      | A natural language description of the agent’s purpose, used by Claude for automatic delegation.                                                             |
 | `tools`       | No       | A comma-separated list of specific tools the agent can use.
 If omitted, it inherits all tools from the main agent, including any connected via MCP servers. |
 | `skills`      | No       | A command-separated list of skill names the agent can have access to.                                                                                       |

+#### Git worktrees

+Git worktrees are especially useful when running several agents in parallel.

 #### Techniques and strategies

 **forcing thinking**